APHA-BAC/NextflowSerotypingPipeline/README.md

 # Introduction

 Salmonella whole genome sequencing (WGS) serotyping pipeline developed by APHA and written in [Nextflow](https://www.nextflow.io/).
-The pipeline compares outputs from several publicly available serotyping tools to increase performance.
+The pipeline compares outputs from several publicly available serotyping tools to increase performance and includes bespoke dedifferentiation of strains important for veterinary surveillance.

 # Installation
 To install the nextflow salmonella serotyping pipeline: